wduquette/molt/README.md

 apps.
 See [The Molt Book](https://github.com/wduquette/molt-book) for details and user documentation.

+See the [`molt-sample` repo](https://github.com/wduquette/molt-sample) for a sample Molt client skeleton.

 **NOTE:** A big part of this effort is defining and refining the Rust API used to interact with and extend the interpreter.
 At this point in development the API can change without notice!
 (And if you have suggestions for improvement, feel